ElDragonRojo/good/games.md

 * [Plants vs. Zombies](http://itunes.apple.com/us/app/plants-vs.-zombies/id350642635?mt=8)
 * [Zuma's Revenge!](http://itunes.apple.com/us/app/zumas-revenge!/id501499260?mt=8)

-Someone recommended anything by [Llamasoft](http://minotaurproject.co.uk/frontpage.php).
+Folks have recommended anything by [Llamasoft](http://minotaurproject.co.uk/frontpage.php) or [Playdek](http://www.playdekgames.com), and while not all their games may meet the criterion of non-violence, these developers certainly seem to meet the criterion of non-evil.

 Other games people recommended are: